 Québec solidaire is a progressive, left-wing provincial political party officially formed on 4 February 2006 in Montreal.
 Its key principles and values are the environment, social justice, feminism, alter-globalization, democracy, pluralism, sovereignty and solidarity.
 Québec solidaire has ten members in the National Assembly of Quebec, as a result of the 2018 elections, being the third-largest party.
-The party is represented by the spokespersons Gabriel Nadeau-Dubois and Christine Labrie.
+The party is represented by the spokespersons Gabriel Nadeau-Dubois and Ruba Ghazal.

 Founding